Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 • At GovDocFiling we help file all necessary business formation documents with the respective government agencies on your behalf.
 We offer expedited processing of your application at no additional cost.

-• This means the business entity does not pay income taxes.
+• Pass-Through Taxation: With single-member LLCs, taxation works differently.
+The Internal Revenue Service (IRS) treats single-member LLCs as disregarded entities during taxation.
+This means the business entities don’t pay income taxes.
 Instead, the LLC’s profits or losses will pass to the sole owner, who will pay their tax return as usual.
-The owner does not need to file a separate tax return for the business.
+The owner does not need to file a separate tax return for the business

 Back to the TOC